PROCOM-ERP/IMT-3A-PROCOM-ERP/docs/ROADMAP.md

 - **Security measures**: Implement CORS configuration, CSRF protection, Jwt token encryption, secure Jwt session data and storage, and an API rate limiting system.
 - **Backend optimisation**: Study and modify the types of collections returned by GET endpoints, to optimise processing and add sorting to improve readability.
+  Optimise interaction with the database using pagination and Data Projection.
 - **AMQP message reliability**: Fine-tuned management of AMQP message processing errors in Spring, including the use of dead-letter queues.
+An example is available for `roles.init` in the authentication service.
 - **Declaration of AMQP item names**: Harmonise and add the names of RabbitMQ elements (queues, patterns, exchanges), to environment variables (.env) and then inject them into the Java code.
 - **Service Discovery**: Set up a Service Discovery to detect the services up,